 If work related to the claim has begun and it is not feasible to stop the work, immediately provide notification to the Engineer that the work is continuing.
-For work that is continuing or for work that is beginning under direction of the Engineer, provide the Engineer with updates of costs and delays related to the claim issues in accordance with Section 109.03 E, "Force Account, and Section 109.03 E, "Force Account, and <a href="Section 109.03 F, "Delay Costs".
+For work that is continuing or for work that is beginning under direction of the Engineer, provide the Engineer with updates of costs and delays related to the claim issues in accordance with Section 109.03 E, "Force Account", and Section 109.03 F, "Delay Costs".
 Failure to provide the Engineer with access to the work and facilities for and assistance in record keeping constitutes a waiver of claim for compensation or a time extension and releases the Department from responsibility for providing compensation or a time extension for any related claims filed under Section 104.04, "Notice of Intention to File a Claim (NOI)", and Section 104.05, "Claims for Adjustment".